johnnywycliffe/RaceDotNet/Design Docs/Checklist.md

 - [ ] GPS Setup time does not block device
 - [ ] Functions that require GPS do not start up until GPS signal is found.

-### Integration - NRF24
-- [ ] NRF24 transceiver does not interefere with other devices
-- [ ] NRF24 transceiver is non-blocking
-- [ ] NRF24 transceiver correctly sends and receives data between devices.
-- [ ] NRF24 transceiver sends data to all available units

 ### Integration - Screen
 - [ ] Screen does not interefere with other devices
 - [ ] Screen is non-blocking